London schools in The Good Schools Guide

 Schools are unique and so are our reviews.

-We don't cover all the same information for all schools but normally we write about the Head, give an insight into entry and exit criteria, and remarks for junior/prep and infant/pre-prep schools.
-Senior schools include additional sections for academic performance, pastoral care (and discipline), sports, drama, music, art, extra-curricula activities, money matters (for fee-paying schools) - in fact whatever makes the school tick.
+We don't cover all the same information for all schools but normally we write about the Head, give an insight into entry and exit criteria, and discuss academic performance, sports and arts, extracurricular activities, pastoral care - in fact whatever makes the school tick.

 We describe the background and atmosphere, even write about typical parents and what kind of child the school suits (and who it doesn't and of course include our personal remarks and findings.
 Schools are asked to check for factual inaccuracies and update factual changes but in all other respects 'The editor's decision is final.'
 This doesn't always please schools but it delights parents!

 Living in one London borough does not preclude your children from attending school in another borough so you may wish to extend your search beyond your immediate local authority (LA).